-(see also What is network reliability and how do you measure it?).
+Learn more in the What is network reliability and how do you measure it? post.

-Lighthouse flags web apps when the start URL doesn't respond with a 200 when offline
+Lighthouse flags web apps whose start URL doesn't respond with a 200 when offline:

 - Check that the